Maternity and child health care center

 Explore our collection of helpful brochures providing valuable information on caring for infants and young children.
 Our brochures cover a range of essential topics to support you in nurturing and understanding the needs of your child.
 Feel free to browse through the following resources:

-Our health care center is dedicated to providing vaccinations as a crucial component of the Childhood Immunization Programme.
-These vaccines are administered during routine visits at the health care center, ensuring that your child receives essential protection against various preventable diseases.
+Our health center is committed to providing vaccinations as a vital part of the Childhood Immunization Programme.
+These vaccines are administered during routine visits to the health center, ensuring that your child receives essential protection against various preventable diseases.

 Childhood Immunisation Programme.